DPotoyan/Chem324/_sources/ch03/note04.md

 ### Operators: A reminder

-We have already seen examples of operators.
-For short, operators are deonted by a hat symbol which implies that they encode a mathematical operations that can be carried out on functions.
+Operators are denoted by a hat symbol which implies that they encode a mathematical operations that can be carried out on functions.
 For example, the quantum mechanical momentum operator is:

 $${\hat{p}_x = -i\hbar\frac{d}{dx}}$$

 - When this operates on a function, it does the following: differentiate the function with respect to $x$ and then  multiply the result from by $-i\hbar$.

 - The quantum mechanical momentum operator of position is: